oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud400.md

 ## Requirements for this lab

-A deployed process 'Quote to Order' - see Required Environment Setup(TouchTheCloud000.md)
+A deployed process 'Quote to Order'

 #

 ## Process Cloud Business Analytics

-In this section we are going to configure the Quote to Order process to gather statics while in flight.
+In this section we are going to configure the Quote to Order process to gather statistics while in flight.

-Each step identify the role, and what the user in the specific role try to achieve.
+Each step identify the role, and what the user in that specific role is trying to achieve.

 ### **STEP 1**: Instance Analytics

 ---

-**Role: Mr X, Process Owner**
+**Role: Mr Roland Dubois, Process Owner**

 ![](images/personas/roger_frezia_sales_director.png)

-  Roger Frezia, sales director and process owner wants to see what is happening to his Quote to Order processes, in a summarized customized view.
+  Roland Dubois, sales director and process owner wants to see what is happening to his Quote to Order processes, in a summarized customized view.

 ---

-- Logout of PCS, if not already logged in as Mr. X, and log into the Process Workspace as Mr X.
+- Log into the Process Workspace using your .

 - On the Process home page click the View Dashboards